lampe/es6notes/arrowFunctions.md

 ## Arrow functions
 - Arrow functions are always anonymous
-- lexically binds the this value (does not bind its own this, arguments, super, or new.target)
+- Lexically binds the this value (does not bind its own this, arguments, super, or new.target)
-- You Can’t Override An Arrow Function’s “this”
+- You can’t override an arrow function’s “this”

 ### example1
 #### es5 syntax